reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 From the application's perspective, schemas and databases are abstracted by a `DataSource`, so, in the code, we can handle both approaches in the same way.

-In a Spring Boot application we usually configure the `DataSource` in `application.yaml` using properties with the prefix `spring.datasource`.
+In a Spring Boot application, we usually configure the `DataSource` in `application.yaml` using properties with the prefix `spring.datasource`.
 But we can define only one `DataSource` with these properties.
 To define multiple `DataSource`s we need to use custom properties in `application.yaml`: